ethereum/ethereum-org-website/src/content/developers/docs/consensus-mechanisms/pow/mining-algorithms/index.md

 ## Dagger Hashimoto {#dagger-hashimoto}

-Dagger Hashamoto was a precursor research algorithm for Ethereum mining that Ethash superseded.
+Dagger Hashimoto was a precursor research algorithm for Ethereum mining that Ethash superseded.
 It was an amalgamation of two different algorithms: Dagger and Hashimoto.

 [Dagger](http://www.hashcash.org/papers/dagger.html) involves the generation of a [Directed Acyclic Graph](https://en.wikipedia.org/wiki/Directed_acyclic_graph), random slices of which get hashed together.
 The core principle is that each nonce only requires a small portion of a large total data tree.
 Recomputing the subtree for each nonce is prohibitive for mining - hence the need to store the tree - but okay for a single nonce’s worth of verification.
 Dagger was designed to be an alternative to existing algorithms like Scrypt, which are memory-hard but difficult to verify when their memory-hardness increases to genuinely secure levels.
 However, Dagger was vulnerable to shared memory hardware acceleration and dropped in favor of other avenues of research.